-- Can you find the equation of a demand curve for alcohol consumption in Thailand? - Can you visually represent this model to make it easier to understand? - Think about the claim that the demand for alcohol is inelastic. - What do you think is meant by a "ceiling price" for alcohol? - Do you think your linear demand function is realistic?
-If not, why? - Compare and contrast the demand curve you found earlier to that suggested by Singha's own research. - Do you think the Thai government's plans for alcohol pricing in 2015 will help achieve the THPF's recommendations?
+- Can you find the equation of a demand curve for alcohol consumption in Thailand, based on the Thai Cente for Alcohol Studies' research?
+Can you visually represent this? - What do you think is meant by a "ceiling price" for alcohol? - Do you think your linear demand function is realistic given Singha's research? - Compare and contrast the demand curve you found earlier to a statistical model linking price and demand as suggested by Singha's research. - Do you think the Thai government's plans for alcohol pricing in 2015 will help achieve the THPF's recommendations?
 Do you think similar plans should be considered for alcohol pricing in the U.K.?